k98kurz/CRDTs/docs.md

 Returns the int index of the item in the list returned by read().
 Raises ValueError if the item is not present.

-##### `append(item: SerializableType, writer: SerializableType, /, *, update_class: Type[StateUpdateProtocol] = StateUpdate) -> tuple[StateUpdateProtocol]:`
+##### `append(item: SerializableType, writer: SerializableType, /, *, update_class: Type[StateUpdateProtocol] = StateUpdate) -> StateUpdateProtocol:`

-Creates, applies, and returns a tuple of update_class objects (StateUpdates by default) that append the item to the end of the list returned by read().
+Creates, applies, and returns an update_class (StateUpdate by default) that appends the item to the end of the list returned by read().
 Raises TypeError for invalid item.

-##### `remove(index: int, writer: SerializableType, /, *, update_class: Type[StateUpdateProtocol] = StateUpdate) -> tuple[StateUpdateProtocol]:`
+##### `remove(index: int, writer: SerializableType, /, *, update_class: Type[StateUpdateProtocol] = StateUpdate) -> StateUpdateProtocol:`

-Creates, applies, and returns a tuple of update_class objects (StateUpdates by default) that remove the item at the index in the list returned by read().
+Creates, applies, and returns an update_class (StateUpdate by default) that removes the item at the index in the list returned by read().
 Raise ValueError if the index is out of bounds.
 Raises TypeError for invalid item or index.

 ##### `delete(item: FIAItemWrapper, writer: SerializableType, /, *, inject: dict = {}, update_class: Type[StateUpdateProtocol] = StateUpdate) -> StateUpdateProtocol:`